aros-development-team/AROS/arch/all-android/README.txt

    Note that Android-targetted gcc can't be used for building AROS binaries even with wrapper scripts.
    Android ABI is not 100% compatible to AROS one.

  - Android SDK (Java one).
-The new builds build was succesfully tested with SDK r10 on MacOS X v10.6.8 (x86-64).
+The new build was succesfully tested with SDK r10 on MacOS X v10.6.8 (x86-64).
    During early development stages SDK v1.6r1 was used under Windows.
 In fact any SDK version should work.

  - Android NDK (Native Development Kit).
 Versions statring from r5 are known to be supported.
 Earlier versions